 The judges also recognized Franziska Tsufim’s essay, “‘The Staircase Was Fairyland’: Anthony Trollope and the Culture of Advertising,” for an honorable mention in the undergraduate competition.
 Tsufim is a student at the University of Haifa.
 The essay was sponsored by Ayelet Ben-Yishai.

-The judges for this year’s competition were Talia Schaffer, Professor of English at Queens College CUNY and the Graduate Center CUNY, Dorice Williams Elliott, Associate Professor of English at the University of Kansas, and Lauren M.E.
+The judges 2013’s competition were Talia Schaffer, Professor of English at Queens College CUNY and the Graduate Center CUNY, Dorice Williams Elliott, Associate Professor of English at the University of Kansas, and Lauren M.E.
 Goodlad, Associate Professor of English and Director of the Unit for Criticism and Interpretive Theory at the University of Illinois, Urbana-Champaign.
 The winner of the graduate contest was decided by all three judges; Elliott and Goodlad judged the undergraduate competition.
 All entries in the competition were read and judged anonymously with respect to both the entrants’ names and their institutional affiliations.

 The Trollope Prize is administered by the English department at the University of Kansas, with support from the Hall Center for the Humanities.
 It is awarded annually to the best undergraduate and graduate essays in English on the works of Anthony Trollope.
 The Prize was established to focus attention on Trollope’s work and career; though he is one of the most important writers in the Victorian period and in the history of the novel, his novels are often overlooked today.
 The Prize is designed to help promote the study of Trollope in college classrooms and to encourage student engagement with both Trollope’s work and Victorian literary history through their own intensive research and writing.